TOILmodular/Braids/README.md

 I added the information about hole coordinates for the front panel in the folder PanelLayout, refering to the component layout in the Gerber files.

 ## Additional Information about specific Components
+I could not get the DAC8551 chip from the original design, not in stock.
+Instead, I tried the still available DAC8501, which turned out to work just fine, and which is also 16bit, like the original one.

 Most of the components are through-hole, including the microchip part, thanks to the available Blue Pill board.
 However, there are a few components, which I did not find a THT version, or which I got used to use them frequently (like bypass caps for ICs and NPN transistors.
 The SMD components are:
 - DAC8501 (DAC, SOP8 package, the most challenging component due to its size)